EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

     * This command will create a couple of **empty** folders to make managing and installing mymc easier
 3. Download the latest version of mymc from the bottom of the page at [http://www.csclub.uwaterloo.ca:11068/mymc/](http://www.csclub.uwaterloo.ca:11068/mymc/) to `$HOME/Games/Lutris/mymc`
 3. Right click `mymc-alpha-#.#.zip`, click `Extract`, `Extract Archive Here`
-    * The `#.#` refer to the version numbers which may vary depending on when you download mymc
+    * The `#.#` refer to the version numbers which may vary depending on when you downloaded mymc

 #### Set up Lutris